 Fall Hiking Trip to North Rim of the Grand Canyon

 Day 3 (Thu): Leave Jacob Lake by 8:30 and drive to North Rim, arriving by 9:30.
 Carpool to maximize use of Golden Passports.
 Park at North Kaibab TH and hike down the North Kaibab Trail.
 This is the trail used by those making the Rim-to-Rim trek to get from the bottom of the Canyon up to the North Rim.
-From the North Rim end, the trail begins at 8,000 feet in elevation, so fairly strenuous hiking back out no matter how far we go.
+From the North Rim end, the trail begins at 8,000 feet in elevation and drops rapidly, so fairly strenuous hiking back out no matter how far we go.
 At a minimum everyone should be able to hike to the Coconino Overlook.
-To get to this incredible viewpoint is only 3⁄4 mile each way (600 feet elevation gain coming back up) and provides one of the greatest views to be seen from the North Rim.
-Hikers turning around here can eat their lunch when they get back to the trailhead.
+To get to this incredible viewpoint is only ¾ mile each way (600 feet elevation gain coming back up) and provides one of the greatest views to be seen from the North Rim.
+Hikers turning around here can then opt to hike a mile or two of the relatively level Widforss Trail or the Ken Patrick/Uncle Jim Trail, both starting from near the N Kaibab TH.

 After dinner we have the usual hour drive back to Jacob Lake Inn.